momostarsky/imebra_git/docs/compiling_imebra.rst

 - copy the entire content of the folder goWrapper/imebra into the %GOPATH/src folder
 - cd into the $GOPATH/src/imebra folder
-- set the enviroment variable CGO_LDFLAGS with the location of the artifacts folder created when compiling the C++ code and with the name of the library
-  (export CGO_LDFLAGS=-L/home/user/location_of_artifacts_folder -limebra)
-- set the enviroment variable CGO_CXXFLAGS with the location of the imebra include folder (export CGO_CXXFLAGS=-I/home/user/imebra_location/library/include)
 - compile and install the go package (go install)

 For instance: